codatio/sdk-link/examples/react/README.md

 # An example project of embedding Link SDK within a brand new create-react-app application

+## Company ID
+You will need to have created a company.

+See <a href="https://github.com/codatio/sdk-link/tree/main#create-a-new-company" target="_blank">readme guide</a> on creating a new company.

 ## Get started with React

-1. **Create a component that mounts the SDK** - you can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/snippets/CodatLink.tsx" target="_blank">`CodatLink.tsx`</a> file to an appropriate location in your React or TypeScript app
+1. **Create a component that mounts the SDK** - you can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/snippets/CodatLink.tsx" target="_blank">`CodatLink.tsx`</a> file to an appropriate location in your React or TypeScript app.
 2. **Extend your type declarations with our types** - download the <a href="https://github.com/codatio/sdk-link/blob/main/snippets/types.d.ts" target="_blank"> `types.d.ts`</a> file, then copy and paste its contents into a new or existing `.d.ts` file.
 3. Conditional steps
   1. If a `browserslist` entry exists in your `package.json` file, you may need to update it with the following entries for production: